-The library takes pride in offering an attractive and comfortable learning environment for students.
-Several study carrels, tables, and a reading lounge have expansive views of the college grounds.
+In addition to this wealth of resources, the library takes pride inits attrative and comfortable learning environment.
+Several study carrels, tables, and reading lounge have expansive view of the college grounds.

 When classes are in session, library is open Monday through Thursday 8:00 a.m. to 10:00 p.m.; Friday 8:00 a.m. to 6:30 p.m.; Saturday 8:00 a.m. to 4:00 p.m.; and Sunday 12:30 - 5:30 p.m.
-Assistance in using the computer or locating library materials is available during all hours the library is open.
+Assistance in using the computer or locating materials is available during all hours the library is open.